Beal scores 35 points, Wizards top Suns 140-132

 TIP-INS

 Wizards: Guard C.J.
 Miles hurt his left wrist in the loss to the Nuggets.
-Coach Scott Brooks said he won’t play the rest of the road trip and the results of his MRI should be available soon.
+Brooks said he won’t play the rest of the road trip and the results of his MRI should be available soon.

-Suns: Starting center Deandre Ayton missed the 16th game of his 25-game suspension for violating the league’s drug policy after testing positive for a diuretic.
+Suns: Ayton missed the 16th game of his 25-game suspension for violating the league’s drug policy after testing positive for a diuretic.
 He’ll be eligible to return against the Clippers on Dec.
-17. … Forward Aron Baynes missed the game with a right hip flexor strain.
+17. … Baynes missed the game with a right hip flexor strain.

 UP NEXT